undiscipliningvc/undiscipliningvc/0_dev/0_page-dev/1_workflows-webpages/workflow-lesson-plan-publication.md

 8. Remove any generated images that exceed dimensions of original TIFF.

+9. Check images in page.
+Use style="object-position: 50% 50%;" on image tag and adjust percentages to position image (if needed).
+Use class="image-border" to add light gray border to image (if needed)

-9. Commit generated images to GitHub.
+10. Commit generated images to GitHub.

 ## Lesson Plan Webpage